dair-iitd/CEAR/README.md

 # Open Link Prediction
 This section contains instruction for training the extreme text model (original github repo: https://github.com/mwydmuch/extremeText) and then training BERT over the predictions of this extreme text model.
+To avoid confusion, each step begins from the root of the repository.
 ## Install extremetext
 ```
 cd extremeText